-Have you ever built an outdoor project out of cedar and wondered what your options were for finishing the project in a way that would protect it from the deterioration that can often occur through prolonged exposure to moisture?
-There is a wide variety of commercial options available, including penetrating deck finishes, Spar varnish, exterior-grade polyurethane, marine varnish, and likely others.
-Another option that you might not be as familiar with is called Shou sugi ban cedar, which is an approach that was developed in Japan that uses fire to char the wood.
+Have you ever built an outdoor project and wondered what your options were for protecting it against the elements?
+To keep outdoor pieces looking their best, it’s important to finish them in a way that will prevent deterioration that can often occur through prolonged exposure to moisture.
+There is a wide variety of commercial product available, including penetrating deck finishes, spar varnish, exterior-grade polyurethane, marine varnish, and more.

-The process of charring the cedar releases a natural oil that is effective at preserving the wood and preventing water from causing harm to the wood.
-There are examples of cedar projects in Japan that have been preserved for centuries using this approach.
-In addition to its benefits as a preservative, it also adds a lot of beauty to the wood.
+The process of charring cedar releases a natural oil that is effective at preserving the wood and preventing water from causing harm to the wood.
+There are examples of cedar pieces in Japan that have been preserved for centuries using this method.
+In addition to its benefits as a preservative, it also adds a unique beauty to the wood.

-Burn the cedar.
-Using a torch, thoroughly scorch the wood, reading the wood’s surface and moving at an appropriate rate down the plank.
-Don’t burn it to the point where it compromises the structural integrity of the wood.
+Using a torch, thoroughly scorch the wood, reading the wood’s surface and moving at an even rate down the plank.
+Take caution not to burn it to the point of compromising the structural integrity.
 As you will see in the video, there is an appropriate depth and extent to the burning process.

-Brush the charred surface.
-Using a stiff bristled brush, scrape the flaking surface until it is smooth and not shedding charred wood.
+Using a stiff bristled brush, scrape the surface of the wood until it is smooth and no longer shedding flakes of charred material.

 Boiled linseed oil is great for cedar and will give the piece a beautiful glow while providing some additional protection against the elements.